MEdwards3222/ExcelConverter/README.md

 2.) <del>Successfully create a fileReader that takes in inputs from a .txt file</del>

-3.)
-Successfully implement cartesian product parameters within one row on excel
+3.) <del>Successfully implement cartesian product parameters within one row on excel<del>

 4.)
 Successfully implement names and game type columbs within the program from 500+ .txt files
     - Name and game type are within the file names of the .txt file.
 Will need to figure an alternative to read in and consider file name within organization